The best way to clean jewelry is to use an electric toothbrush and vinegar (or you can use commercial jewelry solution, Windex, or even toothpaste)

 I have a couple of rings I can't get off, so I just clean them using this method while they are still on my fingers.
 I turn my diamonds around so that they are facing up on my palm side so I can hold them steadier.

 Scrub your good jewelry clean with an old toothbrush and some toothpaste.
 Rinse it clean in warm water and drop it into a small container of gin.
-Leave it for a coupe of hours or overnight.
+Leave it for a couple of hours or overnight.
 Jewelry sparkles as good as new.
-The gin can be kept in the freezer and used over and over.

 When you need to clean tiny crevices of items, namely jewelry, earring backs, or any decor with fine detail I found that brush picks (in dental floss aisle in stores) works great.